shazChaudhry/docker-devops/terraform/README.md

         }
       }
 ```
 - Ensure that you have an IAM role called "shaz" that have the permissions as follows.
-This role will be used to launch EC2 instance from where you can connect to S3 over VPC endpoint rather than the internet:
+This role will be used to launch EC2 instances from where you can connect to S3 over VPC endpoint rather than the internet:
   - AmazonS3FullAccess
   - AdministratorAccess